easy-software-ufal/catalog-test-smells/docs/source/index.rst

 Welcome!

-Search for a test smell using the **search** or the **sidebar**, which includes test smell descriptions, if you already know where to look.
+Search for a test smell using the **search** or the **sidebar** --- works with test smells descriptions too --- if you already know what to look for.
 If not, you may browse by category in the left panel.
+Download options (PDF and EPUB) are available in the `Read the Docs` menu (bottom of left panel).
 There is a **lot** to see!

 The catalog provides a visualization of the data set compiled in a Multivocal Literature Review published here.
 Initially, it unifies 127 formal and informal sources (sites, personal blogs, even videos!).
 As the catalog is open-source, any community member can submit a contribution as a pull request and help improve it.